 What's the best free VPN?

-Although impressive in other respects, you’re soon going to use up the free data allowance with either Private Tunnel or Tunnel Bear at which point you’ll be paying for the service, or uninstalling it.
+For example, although impressive in other respects, you’re soon going to use up the free monthly data allowance with Tunnel Bear at which point you’ll be paying for the service, or uninstalling it.

 But overall, and this may not the be news you wanted to hear, we'd recommend taking a look at our VPN chart for a cheap paid-for service that'll treat you much more kindly.